 Contributions are considered to be available for unrestricted use unless specifically restricted by the donor.
 Amounts received that are designated for future periods or are restricted by the donor for specific purposes are reported as net assets with donor restrictions.
 Amounts required to be maintained in perpetuity by the donor are also reported as net assets with donor restrictions.
 Contributions, including unconditional pledges, are recognized in the period received.
 Conditional pledges are not recognized until the conditions on which they depend are substantially met.
 A donor restriction expires when a time restriction ends or when the purpose for which it was intended is attained.
-Net assets with donor restrictions are reclassified to net assets without donor restrictions upon expiration of donor restrictions and are reported in the consolidated statements of activities as net assets released from restrictions.
+Net assets with donor restrictions are reclassified to net assets without donor restrictions upon expiration of donor restrictions.
 Unconditional promises are recognized at the estimated present value of expected future cash flows, net of allowances.